jasonklusowski/jasonklusowski.github.io/_pages/about.md

 Reading Group
 ======

-The [Rutgers Statistical Machine Learning Reading Group](http://nineisprime.github.io/sml_reading/) runs each Tuesday 2:00-3:00pm in Hill 260.
+The [Rutgers Statistical Machine Learning Reading Group](http://nineisprime.github.io/sml_reading/) runs each Tuesday from 2pm to 3pm in Hill 260.
 All are welcome to attend!